Universite-Gustave-Eiffel/I-Simpa/core/md_octave/README.txt

 scene_WStatioFields.txt

-Puissance sur chaque sommet de 100Hz - 5 kHz
+Power on each vertices 100Hz - 5 kHz